EasyAbp/Abp.EntityUi/docs/README.md

 An abp module that dynamically generates management UI for entities in runtime.

-## Online Demo

-We have launched an online demo for this module: [https://entityui.samples.easyabp.io](https://entityui.samples.easyabp.io)

 ## Installation

 1. Follow [the document](https://github.com/EasyAbp/Abp.DynamicMenu#installation) to install the dependent Abp.DynamicMenu module.